 The following figure shows the rear-panel connection locations for the remote communication interfaces.
-For additional information about setting up remote communications, see Remote communications interfaces (on page 3-1).
+For additional information about setting up remote communications, see Remote communications interfaces.

 Connect the Model 2460 to the solar panel in a 4-wire configuration to provide the best measurement accuracy and eliminate the effects of the lead resistance on the measurement.